-The retail price for a brand-new stainless steel Rolex Daytona 116500LN is $13,150.
-However, this retail price isn’t an accurate reflection of the overall market value of this ultra-desirable watch.
-Because production of the stainless steel Daytona is relatively fixed, demand for them is incredibly high, and every single retailer around the world has a lengthy waitlist for this model.
+At the time of writing, the retail price for a brand-new stainless steel Rolex Daytona 116500LN is $13,150.
+However, this retail price isn’t an accurate reflection of the actual market value of this ultra-desirable watch.
+Because the production of the stainless steel Daytona is relatively fixed, demand for them is incredibly high, and every single retailer around the world has a lengthy waitlist for this model.

 In fact, a brand-new stainless steel Rolex Daytona ref.
-116500 sells for more than twice its brand-new retail price on the secondary market, simply because buyers and collectors are willing to pay above retail to skip the multi-year waiting list.
-Today, used Rolex Daytona 116500LN watches routinely sell for between $25,000 and $30,000 with the white dial variants typically selling for slightly more on the open market.
+116500 watches consistently sell for between twice and three times their brand-new retail price on the secondary market, simply because buyers and collectors are willing to pay above retail to skip the multi-year waiting list.
+Today, used Rolex Daytona 116500LN watches routinely sell for between $35,000 and $45,000 with the white dial variants typically selling for slightly more on the open market.

 Given that the Rolex Daytona ref.
 116500LN is easily one the most desirable (and hard-to-find) watches in the world, there are quite a few common questions about this iconic luxury timepiece.

 How can I buy a Daytona 116500?

 Bob’s Watches is the best place to buy a Rolex Daytona ref.
 116500.
 While you can purchase this watch through a Rolex retailer or boutique, the problem is that you will be waiting for several years before you are actually able to get your watch, and even then, there is no guarantee that you will actually receive one at all before the model gets updated or discontinued.